What Is Employee Development? In-Depth Strategy Guide

 Does that definition seem deceptively simple?
 Yes.

-This post walks through many of the complexities of employee development, but to truly get the internal sell for both employees and executives, you need a strong logline or a powerful one-line description of what you’re trying to pitch.
+We will walk you through many of the complexities of employee development here, but to truly get the internal sell for both employees and executives, you need a strong logline or a powerful one-line description of what you are trying to pitch.
 The above definition does just that for you.
-But, once you get past that simple definition, you’ll need to elaborate on the finer details, such as:
+But once you get past that simple definition, you will need to elaborate on the finer details, such as:

-We aren’t covering the internal sell in this section (although you can certainly skip down to that part if you want to).
-Here, we’re just focused on the definition.
+We are not covering the internal sell in this section (although you can certainly skip down to that part if you want to).
+Here, we are just focused on the definition.

-One way to help others understand what employee development should be is by defining for them examples of what it’s not supposed to be.
+One way to help others understand what employee development should be is by defining examples of what it’s not supposed to be.

 For example, employee development is not:

-- Merely an HR function: Lastly, employee development is not solely the responsibility of the HR department.
-While HR plays a crucial role, effective development requires a collective effort involving managers, mentors, executive leaders, and the employees themselves, all working together to foster a culture of continuous learning and development throughout the organization.
+• Merely an HR function: Lastly, employee development is not solely the responsibility of the HR department.
+While HR plays a crucial role, effective professional development programs require a collective effort involving managers, mentors, executive leaders, and the employees themselves, all working together to foster a culture of continuous learning and development throughout the organization.

-That said, there’s still value in each of these within a framework of employee development.
+That said, there is still value in each of these within a framework of employee development.

 Sometimes, you need a short-term engagement (that’s what flash mentoring and quick connections are all about, after all).